The Erewash Valley Talking News (incorporating the Long Eaton & District Talking Newspaper)

 Robert Lindsay, our President

-The Long Eaton & District Talking Newspaper for the Blind & Partially Sighted has been operating since 1978, and is delighted to announce that the greatly revered and much loved actor, Robert Lindsay, of Citizen Smith and my Family fame, among many others who has his roots in Ilkeston, has agreed to be their President.
+The Erewash Valley Talking News, (incorporating Long Eaton & District Talking Newspaper) Sight Impaired has been operating since 1978, and is delighted to announce that the greatly revered and much loved actor, Robert Lindsay, of Citizen Smith and my Family fame, among many others who has his roots in Ilkeston, became our President in 2015.

-The Chairman of the Talking Newspaper, Martin Sykes, shared the stage with Robert (then Stevenson) back in the 1966, at Clarendon College in Nottingham and in 2017 invited Robert to become their President, a position he happily accepted.
+The Chair of the Talking News, Martin Sykes, shared the stage with Robert (then Stevenson) back in the 1966, at Clarendon College in Nottingham and in 2015 invited Robert to become their President, a position he happily accepted.

 Robert Lindsay (centre stage).
 Martin Sykes on right of picture.
 Clarendon College production of “a Hatful of Rain” 1966

-Robert is delighted to be supporting the work of the Talking Newspaper in their declared intention to both inform and entertain and thereby give pleasure to as many Blind or Partially Sighted people as they can.
+Robert is delighted to be supporting the work of the Talking News in their declared intention to both inform and entertain and thereby give pleasure to as many Sight Impaired people as they can.

 Get In Touch